DallanQ/clank/QA.md

 [confused-about-dragon-card](https://boardgamegeek.com/thread/1839314/confused-about-dragon-card)

-> When a dragon card is drawn into the Dungeon Row, does it go straight to the discard pile after the dragon attack, or does it stay in the row?
-When and how is the bottom effect of the dragon card resolved?
+> When a dragon card is drawn into the Dungeon Row, does it go to the discard pile after the dragon attack, or stay in the row?
+When and how is the bottom effect resolved?

-When a dragon card is drawn, it triggers a dragon attack immediately, but the card itself remains in the Dungeon Row afterward.
-It stays there until it is either purchased (if it’s a card) or defeated (if it’s a monster).
-The bottom effect or "Defeat" action is only resolved when a player buys or defeats the card, not upon its initial placement.
-Note that if multiple dragon cards are drawn in one refill, only one dragon attack is performed.
+When a dragon card is drawn, it triggers a dragon attack immediately but remains in the Dungeon Row until it is purchased or defeated.
+The bottom effect is resolved only when a player buys or defeats the card.
+If multiple dragon cards are drawn, only one attack is performed.

 [minor-secret-tokens](https://boardgamegeek.com/thread/3178619/minor-secret-tokens)

 > How many of each type of "Minor Secret" token should there be according to the rulebook?
-I seem to be missing one.

-The Clank! rulebook does not specify the exact count of each type of "Minor Secret" token, only that there are 18 tokens in total, divided among seven types: Potion of Healing, Potion of Swiftness, Potion of Strength, Skill Boost, Treasure, Magic Spring, and Dragon Egg.
-If you are missing a token, there is no exact distribution per type provided in the rulebook for comparison.
+The Clank! rulebook states that there are 18 Minor Secret tokens in total, divided among seven types: Potion of Healing, Potion of Swiftness, Potion of Strength, Skill Boost, Treasure, Magic Spring, and Dragon Egg.
+However, it does not provide a breakdown of quantities by type.

 [black-cubes](https://boardgamegeek.com/thread/1657218/black-cubes)